johnjones4/white-vest/Readme.md

 $ make build
 ```

-Then, run the dashboard using the following `build/dashboard-Darwin-i386 /dev/cu.usbmodem143101`.
+Then, run the dashboard using the following `build/dashboard-Darwin-i386 --input /dev/cu.usbmodem143101 --output text`.
 Note that `dashboard-Darwin-i386` will change based on the system you are using and `/dev/cu.usbmodem143101` is the path to the Arduino serial connection.
+To view the web dashboard, pass in `web` for the `--output` option and open [http://localhost:8080/](http://localhost:8080/).

 ### Air